bkrunic/fis_in_depth/README.md

 FIS (aka Fancy Input System) is using this CLI app helper called 'meow' (https://www.npmjs.com/package/meow).

-We’re mainly using FIS when we want to include specific streams or dates as input in our scrapers.And it makes choosing specific streams very easy.
+We’re mainly using FIS when we want to include specific streams or dates as input in our scrapers.
+And it makes choosing specific streams very easy.

 Usage:
 So we're using it by calling: